SEARCH

 3Dish Art

 When I planted these lobelias, I knew it would be weeks before they were big and overflowing the planter.
-Old dishes to the rescue!
+Old dishes and bottles to the rescue!

 Pick a style or colour theme and display what you have.
 Use anything that’s not precious and can withstand the weather.